joelmoss/cheflow/COOKBOOKS.md

 of the same name.
 The Berkshelf lock file is converted into the environment's `cookbook_versions` using the Berkshelf `apply` command.

+Node cookbooks should never be a dependency for any other cookbook.

 Node cookbook names are prefixed with `node_`.
 For example `node_webserver`

+### Non-Node Cookbook

+Anything that is not specific to a node, and is required to be reusable, should appear in a Non-Node cookbook.

+Non-Node cookbooks should be consumed and depended on by one or more Node cookbooks, and should never be used directly.
+Easy peasy!

 ### Base Cookbook

 All Node Cookbooks require at least one dependency, and that is the Base cookbook.

-The Base Cookbook is very similar in nature to a Library Cookbook.
+This is the most basic building block of Cookbooks.
+These types of cookbooks are reusable and are mixed into other Node cookbooks to enhance them by:

+  - Adding LWRPs that abstract common functionality
+  - Including Libraries that add Ruby modules/classes for any depending cookbooks

+The goal of these cookbooks is to abstract common things into re-usable building blocks.
 It contains several recipes that are common to all nodes.
-Examples include configuring NTP and creating system users and SSH access.
+Examples include configuring NTP, creating system users and SSH access.

-The default recipe of your Node cookbooks would be the best place to include your Base cookbook.
+The default recipe of your Node cookbooks should usually begin with your Base cookbook being included first.

 ## Cookbook Development